ArnaudBuchholz/ui5-test-runner/README.md

 * You may follow the pattern being used by [`chromium.js`](https://github.com/ArnaudBuchholz/ui5-test-runner/blob/main/defaults/chromium.js)
 * It is **mandatory** to ensure that the child process explicitly exits at some point *(see this [thread](https://github.com/nodejs/node-v0.x-archive/issues/2605) explaining the fork behavior with Node.js)*
-* The child process will receive messages and it must handle them appropriately :
+* The child process will receive messages that must be handled appropriately :
   - `message.command === 'stop'` : the browser must be closed and the command line must exit
   - `message.command === 'capabilities'` : a message must be sent back to indicate if the following features are supported (boolean)
     - `screenshot` : the browser may take screenshots (in the `__REPORT__` folder, name is provided when needed)